sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: January 14, 2017 Saturday

+**Today's Progress**:  Finished the third project called “Playing with CSS Variables and JS”.
+CSS variables is a new topic I learned today.
+Also, I learned about dataset property to access our custom data that starts with data-something

+Moreover, I am making a to-do list with a Udemy course.
+And, I am learning a lot about JQuery and different methods that can be used easily.
+I am also trying to read JQuery documentation, so as to rely on it in the future.

+**Thoughts** It’s frustrating at a time because there is so much to know, understand and apply.
+But, if I keep at it, one day it will all fall in place!

 ### Day 11: January 13, 2017

 **Today's Progress** Finished 2nd project of JavaScript30.
 Leaned above CSS transform : rotate and transform properties